jasonslyvia/redux-sequence-action/README.md

  - selectState (stateId)
  - selectCity (cityId)

-However, when user changes a state, the city list should be updated accordding to new state.
+However, when user changes a state, the city list should be updated according to the new state.
 For action creator `selectState`, it actually does the duty of `selectState` and `selectCity`.

 For example, suppose we must dispatch some actions in certain order: A => B & C => D => E. A is a sync action and others are async actions.
 So we do this: